nikosuenderhauf/roboticvisionchallenges/index.md

 Big computer vision challenges and competitions like [ILSVRC](http://www.image-net.org/challenges/LSVRC/) or [COCO](http://cocodataset.org) had a significant influence on the advancements in object recognition, object detection, semantic segmentation, image captioning, and visual question answering in recent years.
 These challenges posed motivating problems to the research community and proposed datasets and evaluation metrics that allowed to compare different approaches in a standardized way.

 However, visual perception for robotics faces challenges that are not well covered or evaluated by the existing benchmarks.
-These challenges comprise: calibrated uncertainty estimation, continuous learning for domain adaptation and incorporation of novel classes, active learning, and active vision.
+These challenges comprise calibrated uncertainty estimation, continuous learning for domain adaptation and incorporation of novel classes, active learning, and active vision.

 There is currently a lack of meaningful standardised evaluation protocols and benchmarks for these research challenges.
 This is a significant roadblock for the evolution of robotic vision, and impedes reproducible and comparable research.